clarklindev/webrtc-robbertbunch/README.md

 ### 86. Drawing Out And Explaining The Process - (15min)
 ### 87. Warning... this section is deploying, not WebRTC and might be hard - (1min)
 ### 88. Setting up a (hopefully) free AWS server to run our app on - (36min)
-### 89. Getting a Domain &Setting It To Point At Our Server & Install Apache - (17min)
+### 89. Getting a Domain & Setting it to point at our server & Install Apache - (17min)
 ### 90. Pulling files onto our server from github and building React - (20min)
 ### 91. htaccess file and vhost for next lecture - (1min)
 ### 92. Vhost - Telling Apache Where Our Sites Are - (12min)